UM Volleyball Defeated by Florida A&M in the First Day of the Hurricane Invitational

 Sept.
 15, 2006

 CORAL GABLES, Fla. (www.hurricansports.com) – The University of Miami women’s volleyball team (2-5) dropped their first match of the of Hurricane Invitational, 2-3, to state rival Florida A&M Friday night at the Knight Sports Complex.

 Senior Francheska Savage led the Hurricanes with a career high 29 kills in the match.
 Freshman libero Casilia Loessberg tied a career record of 14 digs.
-Senior Jill Robinson posted a team high 56 assists, while Ann Gallo recorded 19 digs, and Freshman Genny Mayhew added 18 digs.
-Junior Ciara Michel put up 14 kills and 10 block assists.
+Senior Jill Robinson posted a team high 56 assists, while Ann Gallo recorded 19 blocks, and Freshman Genny Mayhew added 18 blocks.
+Junior Ciara Michel put up 14 kills and two solo blocks of her own.